rdinch/MathResourceStudio-Help/docs/exercise-sets/Tables and Drills/counting-table.md

 Check this feature to display the first and last numbers of the table.

+!!! tip
-TIP: This feature can be used in combination with Hints to help out early learners.
+    This feature can be used in combination with Hints to help out early learners.

 Change the start number